Red0Core/SearchSystem/ARCHITECTURE.md

   index time, skips the generic nouns before fuzzy matching, and `detect_brands_in_query` performs query-time detection so the classifier and Elasticsearch share a single brand universe.

+### Lifecycle summary

+1. **Startup** — `load_brand_catalog` parses `manufacturer.txt`, persists the
+   resulting dictionaries in memory, and exposes helper accessors.
+2. **Index time** — `extract_brand_ids_from_text` is called from the ETL loader for each manufacturer string so documents store `manufacturer_brand_tokens`.
+3. **Query time** — `detect_brands_in_query` tokenizes the user input, applies deterministic overrides (Toyota/Lexus/Lukoil/Caterpillar/etc.), optionally triggers Damerau–Levenshtein matching against the canonical token list, and emits both canonical ids and untouched generic tokens (for Cyrillic search).
+4. **Logging** — `app.utils` logs the classification decision with the detected brand ids and the tokens that were treated as generic, making it easy to diagnose missed matches.

 ## Normalization & classification helpers (`app/utils.py`)